TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Signal Chat Discussing Resuming U.S. Strikes on Houthis.md

 	  `"It was one of Michael’s people on the phone.
 A staffer had his number on there," Trump told NBC in a phone interview when asked how Jeffrey Goldberg, the Atlantic's editor-in-chief, was added to the high-profile chat.`

 	  `The president added that Goldberg's inclusion in the group chat had "no impact at all" on the strike in Yemen.` - [Trump reveals staffer with Mike Waltz's office was behind Signal text chain leak, Fox News, 2025](https://www.foxnews.com/politics/trump-reveals-who-behind-signal-text-chain-leak)
-- On 25 March 2025, Michael Waltz told Fox News host Laura Ingraham that he took responsibility for adding Goldberg to the group chat.
+- On 25 March 2025, Michael Waltz told Fox News host Laura Ingraham, that he took responsibility for adding Goldberg to the group chat.
 	- `National security advisor Michael Waltz assumed "full responsibility" for a leaked Signal group chat of senior Trump officials that discussed plans for a forthcoming strike on the Houthis in Yemen.`

 	  `"I take full responsibility.
 I built the group," Waltz said on "The Ingraham Angle" Tuesday.
 "It's embarrassing.
 We're going to get to the bottom of it."` - [NSA Mike Waltz takes responsibility for Signal chat leak, Fox News, 2025](https://www.foxnews.com/media/national-security-advisor-mike-waltz-takes-responsibility-embarrassing-signal-chat-leak?intcmp=tw_fnc)